-If using bore water or water sourced from the ground, obtain a full laboratory test annually and not more than two years apart.
+If using bore water or water sourced from the ground, obtain a full laboratory test annually.
 If extending the interval between tests to two years, use test strips to check water quality in between.
 If a significant change in pH or hardness is noticed on the test strips get the water retested by a laboratory.